its-jade/os-multithreading-project/README.md

 ## Overview

-This project is designed for an **Operating Systems** class to demonstrate various **multithreading concepts** including:

-1. Race Conditions
-2. Resolved Race Conditions (Synchronization Solutions)
-3. Deadlocks
-4. Resolved Deadlocks (Deadlock Prevention)
-5. Multiple Customers Performing Transactions

-The project simulates a banking system where multiple customer threads concurrently perform transactions on shared bank accounts, showcasing potential issues and solutions in multithreaded applications.
+This project was developed for an Operating Systems course to demonstrate key **multithreading concepts** using C#.
+The program simulates a banking system where multiple customer threads perform transactions on shared bank accounts, illustrating issues like race conditions and deadlocks, along with their respective solutions.

+## Features

+- Simulates concurrent transactions on shared bank accounts.
+- Demonstrates **race conditions** and their resolution using **mutexes**.
+- Simulates **deadlocks** and implements **ordered locking** to prevent them.
+- Supports multiple customer threads performing deposits and withdrawals.
+- Provides an interactive interface to observe different concurrency issues.

+## Technologies Used

+- **Language**: C#
+- **Framework**: .NET
+- **Threading**: `Thread`, `lock`, and `Mutex` for synchronization
+- **Synchronization Primitives**: Mutex-based locking, Ordered Locking

+## How It Works

+### Race Condition Simulation

+- `UnsafeBankAccount`: Demonstrates an account that is not thread-safe.
+- Multiple threads deposit and withdraw simultaneously without synchronization.
+- Leads to inconsistent balances due to race conditions.
+- `MutexBankAccount`: Implements mutex-based synchronization to prevent race conditions.

+### Deadlock Simulation

+- `DeadlockBank`: Simulates a deadlock scenario when two threads attempt to lock two accounts in an inconsistent order.
+- `OrderedLockBank`: Implements ordered locking based on account IDs to prevent deadlocks.

+### Multiple Customer Transactions

+- Simulates multiple customers performing transactions concurrently.
+- Ensures thread-safe execution while maintaining data consistency.

 ## Installation Instructions